MitjaNemec/Kicad_action_plugins/README.md

 Example of place by sheet ID
 ![Place by sheet ID ](https://raw.githubusercontent.com/MitjaNemec/Kicad_action_plugins/master/screenshots/place_by_sheet.gif)

-This plugin has been tested with KiCad 5.1-1 on Windows 7.
-You need to have KICAD_SCRIPTING_WXPYTHON enabled.

-This plugin has been developed as a complex plugin according the [Python Plugin Development for Pcbnew](https://github.com/KiCad/kicad-source-mirror/blob/master/Documentation/development/pcbnew-plugins.md) guide.

-Within the plugin folder only the *.py files are required for operation.

 ## Delete Selected

 This plugin deletes selected items.
 Items can be: zones and/or tracks and/or footprints.
 The main intention is to delete selected tracks in order to redo parts of the layout.